WheteThunger/BetterElevators/README.md

 ## Features

-- Build elevators taller than 6 floors **without players running commands**.
+- Build elevators taller than 6 floors without players running commands.
 Supports a global default limit, as well as multiple permission-based limits.
-- Powerless elevators for players with permission.
+- Powerless elevators, optionally based on permission.
-- Adjustable speed, including smooth acceleration.
-Supports a configuable default speed preset, as well as multiple configurable permission-based speed presets.
+- Configurable elevator speed, including smooth acceleration.
+Supports a configurable default preset, as well as unlimited permission-based presets.
 - Optionally keep the lift in its current position as elevators are added or removed above it.
-- Optionally attach a counter to each elevator lift, if the owner has permission, which shows the current floor and allows players to select a destination floor.
+- Optionally attach a counter to each elevator lift, which shows the current floor and allows players to select a destination floor.

 ## Permissions